James Watt: Early experiments with steam

 Despite a potentially workable design, there were still substantial difficulties in constructing a full-scale engine.
 This required more capital, some of which came from Black.
 More substantial backing came from John Roebuck, the founder of the celebrated Carron Iron Works near Falkirk, with whom he now formed a partnership.
 Roebuck lived at Kinneil House in Bo'ness, during which time Watt worked at perfecting his steam engine in a cottage adjacent to the house.
 The shell of the cottage, and a very large part of one of his projects, still exist to the rear.

 The principal difficulty was in machining the piston and cylinder.
-Iron workers of the day were more like blacksmiths than modern machinists, and were unable to produce the components with sufficient precision.
+The ironmasters at Coalbrookdale had cast and bored cylinders for Newcomen engines for decades, but a cylinder procured from them by William Small for the Kinneil engine proved unsatisfactory.
+Watt's engine needed a piston that was air tight, whereas Newcomen engines used a little water above the piston, so the seal only had to be water tight.
 Much capital was spent in pursuing a patent on Watt's invention.
 Strapped for resources, Watt was forced to take up employment—first as a surveyor, then as a civil engineer—for 8 years.

 Roebuck went bankrupt, and Matthew Boulton, who owned the Soho Manufactory works near Birmingham, acquired his patent rights.
 An extension of the patent to 1800 was successfully obtained in 1775.

 Through Boulton, Watt finally had access to some of the best iron workers in the world.
 The difficulty of the manufacture of a large cylinder with a tightly fitting piston was solved by John Wilkinson, who had developed precision boring techniques for cannon making at Bersham, near Wrexham, North Wales.
 Watt and Boulton formed a hugely successful partnership, Boulton and Watt, which lasted for the next 25 years.